What do Retailers Need to Know to Protect Their Employees?

 - Management of Health and Safety at Work Regulations 1999 – Employers must conduct a risk assessment, appoint a competent person and provide health and safety information on employees.

-- The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 – Employers must report any accident resulting in death, major injury or absence of three or more days to the HSE or nearest environmental department.
+- The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 – Employers must report any accident resulting in death, major injury or over seven-day incapacitation to the enforcing authority.

 - Safety Representatives and Safety Committees Regulations 1977 – Employers are legally required to consult any nominated representatives, who represent staff on all matters of health and safety.